Cro-Cube-Comp/Cubing-competition/README.md

 - `/Register` Admin only page where admins create new users

 - `/Scramble` Page where anyone can make Rubiks cube scrambles.
 It uses [scramble-display](https://github.com/cubing/scramble-display) element to display it

+- `/rules` Page where anyone can check the rules of competitions